Jay Schroeder

 Jay Brian Schroeder (born June 28, 1961) is an American former professional football player who was a quarterback in the National Football League (NFL).
-He played college football at UCLA, after which he was selected in the third round (83rd overall) of the 1984 NFL draft by the Washington Redskins where he played for four seasons.
+He played college football for the UCLA Bruins, after which he was selected in the third round (83rd overall) of the 1984 NFL draft by the Washington Redskins, where he played for four seasons.
 He then played for the Los Angeles Raiders for five seasons and spent one season each with the Cincinnati Bengals and Arizona Cardinals.

-While with the Washington Redskins, Schroeder was selected to the Pro Bowl after the 1986 season.
-He also won a Super Bowl when the Redskins defeated the Denver Broncos in Super Bowl XXII.
+While with the Washington Redskins, Schroeder was selected to the Pro Bowl after the 1986 season, where he threw for 4,109 yards.
+The following season, nagged by injury and a quarterback controversy, he made just ten starts as Doug Williams took the reins for the playoffs, which saw them win a Super Bowl over the Denver Broncos in Super Bowl XXII.
+He was traded to the Raiders a season later, where he would be the on-and-off starter for the next five seasons, which peaked with him leading the Raiders to a 12–4 record in 1990 and an appearance in the AFC Championship Game.
+After a season each with the Bengals and Cardinals, Schroeder retired in 1994, having thrown for 20,000 yards as a quarterback.

-American football career
+Early life and college

 Schroeder attended Palisades High School and was a high school football teammate of actor Forest Whitaker.

-He was a third round draft pick in the 1984 NFL Draft by Washington after a college career at UCLA, in which he started only one game.
+Schroeder played college football at UCLA playing 9 games during their 1980 season, in which he started only one game.
 He did produce a memorable moment, throwing a game-winning touchdown pass on a deflection to future NFL star Freeman McNeil to beat arch-rival USC.
+His college career statistics include 634 yards, 4 touchdowns and 3 interceptions.
 He also played minor league baseball in the Pioneer League.